Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 ### Terraform Cloud Tokens

-So in order to be able to comunicate with Terraform Cloud we will also need some authentication.
+So in order to be able to communicate with Terraform Cloud we will also need some authentication.
 We will use a so called `User Token` in that scope.

 Steps to create a `User Token`: